Updated July 7, 2020

-An employee that is laid off or fired may be denied workers’ compensation benefits by his or her employer if an injury is not reported before the employee is fired.
+An employee who is laid off or fired may be denied workers’ compensation benefits by the employer if an injury is not reported before the employee is terminated.
 The method used by the employer to deny benefits in this situation is called the “post-termination defense“.

 There are exceptions to the post-termination defense and the employee can still file a workers compensation claim if he or she can show:

 - there are medical records of the injury prior to the termination

 - the injury is after the notice of layoff but before the last day worked

 - the employee was not aware he or she had an injury before termination